 On the Inside is a group show of LGBTQ artists who are currently incarcerated.
 It is the culmination of a multi-year project conceived of by Tatiana von Furstenberg, in collaboration with Black and Pink.
-The exhibition was first held at the Abrons Art Center in New York in 2016.
-From June 2 until September 8, 2019 the exhibition will be on view at Craft Contemporary in Los Angeles.
+The exhibition was first held at the Abrons Art Center in New York in the winter of 2016.
+From June 2 until September 8, 2019 the second exhibition was on view at Craft Contemporary in Los Angeles.

 The project started with a small ad in the Black and Pink newsletter, a monthly publication filled with prisoner-generated content, sharing stories about prison life.
 Ignited and inspired by this call for art, more than four thousand pieces were submitted.

 The art is made from basic materials the prisoners have access to behind bars: mostly letter-sized paper, dull pencils, ball-point pen ink tubes (the hard shell is deemed too dangerous), and unlikely innovations such as using an asthma inhaler with Kool-aid to create an air brushed painting.